angusfretwell/generator-craftsman/README.md

 #### Sass compilation

 The SCSS files in app/styles will be compiled, built to CSS, and minified by the asset pipeline.
-From the entry-point (app.scss), you can import local SCSS files and CSS or SCSS files from npm packages:
+From the entry-point (app.scss), you can `@import` local SCSS files and CSS or SCSS files from npm packages:

 ```
 // Importing from a local file (app/styles/components/_button.scss)